BalaSowntharya8000/Bird-Species-Observation-Analysis/README.md

 **Domain:** Environmental Studies, Biodiversity Conservation, and Ecology

+### Project Overview
+This project analyzes bird species distribution and diversity in forests and grasslands to understand how habitat factors like vegetation, climate, and terrain influence bird populations.
+It aims to identify habitat preferences and assess the impact of environmental conditions on avian diversity, supporting conservation and biodiversity efforts.

 ### Approach

 - **Data Loading & Cleaning**: Load datasets using `pandas` and `openpyxl`, handle missing values, format dates, and standardize entries.